|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 ☐ Cash for gratuities

-☐ River shoes or sandals with a heel strap (such as those made by Chaco® chacos.com) “Aqua socks” strongly discouraged
+☐ River shoes or sandals with a heel strap (such as those made by Chaco® chacos.com) “Aqua socks” will not be acceptable for guide school

-☐ Athletic Shoes or light hikers: for hikes or in camp
+☐ Athletic Shoes or light hikers: for in camp

 ☐ Socks: Wool or synthetic for the river and hiking; cotton is ok for camp